Signed in as:

-We are traditional Anglicans.
+We are classical Anglicans.
 What does that mean?
 It means more than simply being stuck in the past, it means preserving something vitally important for the future - our shared Catholic faith in Jesus Christ.

 "Anglican" simply means "English" in Latin.
 Our branch of the Catholic Church is as old as the Roman Catholic branch and nearly as old as the Eastern Catholic, or Orthodox branches of Christ's universal Church.
 Legend suggests that Joseph of Arimathea brought the catholic faith to England and that Aristobulus was consecrated the first Anglican bishop by Saint Paul before St. Peter reached Rome.
 Historic documents list three Anglican bishops as in attendance at the Council of Nicea in 325 AD.

 The Anglican Church in America continues in the historic Anglican expression of the Christian Faith as the same has been transmitted to us through the Scriptures of the Old and New Testaments, the Creeds and Counsels of the Undivided Church, and the Book of Common Prayer.
 We are determined to continue in the Catholic Faith, Apostolic Order, Orthodox Worship, and Evangelical Witness of the historic Anglican Church, with its traditional liturgy, music and patrimony.

 Our Apostolic Succession is traced back to the 1977 Congress of St Louis and the subsequent consecration of bishops by the Right Reverend Albert A. Chambers of The Episcopal Church.
 Today there are several groups or jurisdictions of traditional Anglicans often referred to as “Continuing Anglicans”.

 On October 6, 2017, the four largest Continuing Anglican Churches came together and entered into communio in sacris.
 This historic agreement confirming this was signed in the presence of over 550 clergy and lay delegates by the leaders of the Anglican Catholic Church (ACC), the Anglican Church in America (ACA), the Anglican Province of America (APA) and the Diocese of the Holy Cross (DHC) in Atlanta, Georgia.